hsfzxjy/albu/README.md

 serverless deploy
 ```

 After done, the console will print out a URL like `https://service-xxxxxxxx-1254463987.gz.apigw.tencentcs.com/release/`, which is the link to the backend.
-Please fill `authURL` in `config.json` with this URL.
+Please fill `web.authURL` in `config.json` with this URL.

 ### Deploy Web Pages